 The type of coffee bean you use also influences the temperature you should use during the brewing stage.
 For example, Arabica and Robusta are two main varieties that require different heat levels.
 Arabica beans have more subtle flavors that may be lost when brewed too hot; therefore, these beans should generally be heated to lower temperatures.
 According to the Specialty Coffee Association, Arabica beans are best brewed at temperatures between 195-205°F for optimal flavor extraction.

 On the other hand, Robusta’s bold flavor is robust enough to withstand higher temperatures for optimal extraction.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) Coffee varietals also require different temperatures for proper extraction.
+Coffee varietals also require different temperatures for proper extraction.
 High-quality coffees grown at higher altitudes have denser beans, which extract more slowly than those grown at lower altitudes.
+The caffeine content in Robusta is nearly double that of Arabica, which contributes to its resilience at higher temperatures.

 The Amount of Coffee Used

-This is why you can’t brew less coffee in an 8-cup coffee maker.
+This is why you can’t brew less coffee in an 8-cup coffee maker without adjusting your approach.
+The machine’s design assumes a certain minimum coffee bed depth to maintain proper extraction dynamics.

 Other Variables

-According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F), Other variables can influence the brew temperature
+According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C. Other variables can influence the brew temperature, including the freshness of your roast and the specific flavor profile you aim to achieve.

 Finally, certain flavors are more volatile than others, and if we want to preserve those flavors in our final cup, a lower temperature might be better.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) Typically, these temperatures are found by trial and error.
+Typically, these temperatures are found by trial and error.
 It takes patience and a scientific approach to find the perfect temperatures for a high-quality bean.
+The Journal of Food Science has published research confirming that temperature variations of just a few degrees can significantly alter the extraction of volatile aromatic compounds.

 Tips for Brewing Drip Coffee at the Perfect Temperature

-Creating the perfect cup of drip coffee involves selecting the right equipment and your chosen brewing technique.
-Therefore, consider these tips to help you enhance your brewing techniques:
+Creating the perfect cup of drip coffee involves selecting the right equipment and mastering your chosen brewing technique.
+Consider these practical tips to help you refine your approach and achieve consistent results:

 1. Temperature Control Gear